Skip to content

 DurationSpan duration

-The AI Explorer Interactions view lists every LLM span with inline security and quality issue labels, guardrail action badges (such as Block), token counts, and user identifiers, making it straightforward to identify problematic interactions at a glance.
+The AI Explorer view lists every LLM interaction with inline evaluation badges and severity tags (such as Restricted Topics, Prompt Injection, and Correctness), guardrail actions, token counts, and user identifiers, making it straightforward to identify problematic interactions at a glance.

 Inspect a span in detail